Taimoorkhan1122/ftw-daily-learning/learning.md

 We also need to get the saved value and pass it as the initial value for EditListingFeaturesForm, when it gets rendered.

 Then add form inputs for relevant fields

+## Show extended data on listing page
+### Learn how to show extended data on the listing page using the public data key.

+To add a view info to the ListingPage component we need to modify `ListingPage.js` and we also add a new subcomponent to that directory: `SectionViewMaybe.js`.